 Fracture vs. Break

 If you have asked yourself this question, you aren’t the only one.
 People often get confused by the terminology used by physicians when describing a fracture of the bone.
-The honest truth, a fracture is a broken bone, and a broken bone is a fracture.
+The honest truth, a fracture is a broken bone.
 In other words, they mean the same thing.

 Your doctor will often use the terms fracture and break interchangeably.
 Both of these words mean that the normal bone structure has been changed, compromised or disrupted.
-Fractures are caused by many various reasons, which are broadly described as traumatic and pathological in nature.
+Breaks are caused by many various reasons, which are broadly described as traumatic and pathological in nature.
 Traumatic fractures are commonly due to a forceful trauma, typically due to some sort of impact or fall.
 Pathological fractures are usually due to a condition such as osteoporosis that weakens the structure of the bone.

 The diagnosis of fractures/breaks are through imagining techniques.
-X-ray is the most common method of determining a fracture.
-In some cases, CT scans must be used to determine a fracture due to location, the type of fracture or the nature of the bone which is involved.
-If you suspect a broken bone, it is best you see a physician at the earliest convenience due to long-term complications, such as nonunion (permanent failure of healing following a broken bone), delayed (a fracture that takes longer than usual to heal) or mal union (a fracture that has healed in a less than optimal position).
+Also, X-ray is the most common method of determining if your bone is broke.
+In some cases, CT scans must be used to determine a fracture due to location, the type of break or the nature of the bone which is involved.
+If you suspect a broken bone, it is best you see a physician at the earliest convenience due to long-term complications, such as nonunion (permanent failure of healing following a broken bone), delayed (a fracture that takes longer than usual to heal) or mal union (a fract that has healed in a less than optimal position).

 The treatment of fractures varies depending on type, location and the preference of treatment of the MD.
 Typically, treatment of fractures are through immobilization of the bone and approximation.
 Approximation is necessary to ensure facilitation of satisfactory healing.
 Immobilization varies from a hard cast, a soft splint, a removable splint and many other options.
 Consult your MD or any of our well qualified orthopedic specialists at Jacksonville Orthopaedic Institute if you are concerned of a fracture.